Nutlope/pdftochat/README.md

 ## Todos v1.5

 - [ ] Change Clerk to be production mode
-- [ ] Send it to the team for feedback
 - [ ] Spin up good README + tweet

 ## Common errors